cagnulein/QZCompanionNordictrackTreadmill/README.md

 QZ on Facebook - <https://www.facebook.com/groups/149984563348738>

-**Technical Overview:** The new QZ Companion app, when installed on your treadmill, communicates live speed and inclination to the QZ program running on another device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
+**Technical Overview:** The new QZ Companion app, when installed on your treadmill, communicates live speed and inclination to the QZ app running on another device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
 QZ then communicates this information to Zwift running on a 3rd device (e.g. Windows PC or laptop, Android